+Aggressive.
+As a bonus action, the Messenger can move up to its speed toward a hostile creature that it can see.
 Nimble Escape.
-The Messenger of Lugbúrz can take the Disengage or Hide action as a bonus action on each of its turns.
+The Messenger can take the Disengage or Hide action as a bonus action on each of its turns.
 Sunlight Sensitivity.
-While in sunlight, the Messenger has Disadvantage on attack rolls, as well as on Wisdom (Perception) checks that rely on sight.
+While in sunlight, the Messenger has disadvantage on attack rolls, as well as on Wisdom (Perception) checks that rely on sight.

-Broad-Bladed Sword.
-Melee Weapon Attack: +4 to hit, reach 5 ft, one target.
-Hit: 9 (2d6+2) slashing damage.
-Heavy, two-handed.
+Heavy Scimitar.
+Melee Weapon Attack: +5 to hit, reach 5ft, one target.
+Hit: 9 (2d6+2) slashing damage